etjernst/etjernst.github.io/_resources/git-tutorial.md

 <h2>You already know why you need this</h2>
 <p class="gt-lede">Picture your thesis folder.
 In it: <code>paper_final.do</code>, <code>paper_final_v2.do</code>, <code>paper_final_USE_THIS.do</code>, and <code>paper_final_v2_actually.do</code>.
 You can't remember which one made Figure 3, one of them is broken, and it is 11 p.m. the night before the submission deadline.</p>
 <p>We have all lived in this folder, and it is a miserable place to live.
 Git is the way out, and the best part is how little of it you need: a handful of commands gets you almost the entire payoff.
 Open a terminal and follow along, because reading about git works about as well as reading about swimming.</p>
 <p>One more reason, and it matters more every month.
 When you paste a chunk of your script into an AI and it hands back a "fixed" version, git is what lets you see exactly what it changed, and undo it if it is wrong.
-The habit this page teaches is the same one that keeps that borrowed code honest.</p>
+The habit that this page teaches is the same one that keeps that borrowed code honest.</p>
 </section>

 <section class="gt-sec gt-shade reveal" id="build">